-But First, What Are Branding Strategies?
+But First, What Is a Branding Strategy?

-Branding often involves creating critical elements such as a the company or product logo, your business mission statement, and a suitable design that is consistent throughout each marketing communication channel – whether that’s social media or business cards.
-A branding strategy is just a plan to build and improve your company’s brand.
+Branding often involves creating critical elements such as the company or product logo, your business mission statement, and a suitable design that is consistent throughout each marketing communication channel – whether that’s social media or business cards.

-It’s important to remember that your brand is a representation of who you are as a business, and using effective brand strategies can help your business to grow and reach beyond your target audience – into new markets and new customer bases.
+It’s important to remember that your brand is a representation of who you are as a business, and using effective brand strategies can help your business grow and reach beyond your target audience – into new markets and new customer bases.

 A good place to start in assessing your current brand strategy is with a SWOT analysis – which can be used to analyze and identify the weaknesses and strengths of the current way in which you present your business to your customers.